team23ctf/writeups/metactf2021/Looking Inwards/Looking Inwards.md

 }
 ```
 This shows that there is an endpoint called `super_super_secret_flag_dispenser` that takes in a boolean called `authorized`.

 ## Step 3 - Retrieving the Flag

-Knowing that there is an endpoint called `super_super_secret_flag_dispenser` that takes in a boolean called `authorized`, we crafted the following query:
+Using the information from the previous step, we crafted the following query:

 ```
 query {